katassyn/mineSystemPlugin/README.md

 - `Mob`
 - `Boss`
 - `SpecialEvent`
-- `Puzzle`
 - `CrystalDust`

  Files can have any name as long as they end with the `.schem` extension.
 The plugin randomly selects the sphere type based on configured weights and then chooses a random schematic from the corresponding folder.
+If no schematics exist for a given type, its weight is ignored so the remaining types fill the entire probability range.

 ## Registering Event Listeners